Seahawks withdraw restricted free agent tender from safety Ryan Neal

 Love added to a group that already includes veterans Jamal Adams and Quandre Diggs, who have the two highest salary cap numbers on the team for 2023 — Adams at $18.11 million and Diggs at $18.10 million.

-Adams is still recovering from a knee injury suffered in the season opener last year against Denver and it remains unclear when he will be available.
+Adams is still recovering from a knee injury suffered in the season opener last year against Denver, and it remains unclear when he will be available.

-But general manager John Schneider said at the league meetings in Phoenix this week that “we’ve gotten good reports’’ on Adams’ progress and coach Pete Carroll said he was hopeful Adams could be ready for the start of training camp.
+But Schneider said at the league meetings in Phoenix this week that “we’ve gotten good reports” on Adams’ progress.
+Coach Pete Carroll said he was hopeful Adams could be ready for the start of training camp.

 Love, who started 16 games for the Giants last season, would be the hedge if Adams is not ready for season.
 If he is, the Seahawks envision using three-safety sets regularly, with Adams playing a de facto weakside linebacker role.
 Love also has experience in that role.